 - a person has expressly consented to their personal information being supplied to overseas recipients.

-The ASC contracts overseas commercial organisations to provide products or services to the ASC or its clients.
+Sport Australia contracts overseas commercial organisations to provide products or services to Sport Australia or its clients.
 These agreements are entered into where:

-- the ASC has conducted a risk assessment
+- Sport Australia has conducted a risk assessment;

-- the organisation meets the privacy and security standards required by the ASC in protecting personal information
+- the organisation meets the privacy and security standards required by Sport Australia in protecting personal information; and

-- the organisation uses personal information only for the specific service the ASC asks them to provide, and for no other purpose.
+- the organisation uses personal information only for the specific service Sport Australia asks them to provide, and for no other purpose.

-Access to personal information held by the ASC and to correction of that information
+Access to personal information held by Sport Australia and to correction of that information

-If after accessing information held about any person, they consider that it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purposes for which it is held, then they may request the ASC to amend it in accordance with APP 13.
+If after accessing information held about any person, they consider that it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purposes for which it is held, then they may request Sport Australia to amend it in accordance with APP 13.

-In the first instance a person can request access to their personal information by contacting the ASC.
+In the first instance a person can request access to their personal information by contacting Sport Australia.

 PO Box 176 Belconnen ACT 2616

-The ASC may not always be able to provide access to all the personal information it holds about a person.
+Sport Australia may not always be able to provide access to all the personal information it holds about a person.
 For example, it may not be able to provide access to information that would reveal personal information about another person.
-Any person may also obtain access to their personal information held by the ASC through the Privacy Act 1988 and the Freedom of Information Act 1982.
+Any person may also obtain access to their personal information held by Sport Australia through the Privacy Act 1988 and the Freedom of Information Act 1982.

-Any privacy complaints received by the ASC must be in writing and will be initially investigated by the ASC Privacy Contact Officer, and will be escalated as required.
-The ASC will respond to all complaints within a reasonable time period appropriate to the specific complaint.
+Any privacy complaints received by Sport Australia must be in writing and will be initially investigated by the Sport Australia Privacy Officer, and will be escalated as required.
+Sport Australia will respond to all complaints within a reasonable time period appropriate to the specific complaint.

-Any person may also complain to the Australian Information Commissioner who may investigate the ASC’s actions.
-The Commonwealth Ombudsman may also investigate complaints about ASC actions.
-However, the Commonwealth Ombudsman and the Privacy Commissioner will consult to avoid the same matter being investigated twice.
+Any person may also complain to the Australian Privacy Commissioner who may investigate Sport Australia’s actions.
+The Commonwealth Ombudsman may also investigate complaints about Sport Australia actions.
+However, the Commonwealth Ombudsman and the Privacy Commissioner will consult to avoid the same matter being investigated twice

 Privacy Impact Assessment Register